BlakeGeo/Note-Taker/README.md

 `npm i express uuid`

 ## Usage
-💻 Run the following command at the root of your project and answer the prompted questions:
+💻 Run the following command at the root of your project to deploy to local server.

 `node server.js`